-Empower IT's evolving role as a guide Leveraging technology effectively is a core competency for all business functions in today's evolving world of work.
+Leveraging technology effectively is a core competency for all business functions in today's evolving world of work.
 To meet the needs of a growing number of diverse internal stakeholders, IT must act less like a gatekeeper, and more like a guide.
-Revenue-driving functions are gaining seats at the table

-Looking back at the 2010s, strategies based on customer centricity gained prominence for many B2B organizations aiming to stand out in a crowded market.
+Trend 1 Revenue-driving functions are gaining seats at the table Looking back at the 2010s, strategies based on customer centricity gained prominence for many B2B organizations aiming to stand out in a crowded market.
 This led to a proliferation of technology solutions designed to maximize customer acquisition and business efficiency.
-Our own data reinforces this pattern, with a wide range of functions now participating in one or more stages of the technology buying process in North America.(2)

-Distributed stakeholders in the 2020s

-Harnessing the power of technology to thrive in the Age of Agility is a true team effort.
+Our own data reinforces this pattern, with a wide range of functions now participating in one or more stages of the technology buying process.
+Distributed stakeholders in the 2020s Harnessing the power of technology to thrive in the Age of Agility is a true team effort.
 When asked about functional departments who collaborate most often throughout the buying journey, we see that IT and other back-office functions such as finance, procurement, and business development lay the groundwork for frontoffice functions to input and share feedback during purchasing decisions.
 For marketers, this signals the importance of building awareness and credibility with diverse stakeholders who are working together to achieve shared goals.
+What functional department are you part of?

+Trend 1

 Figure 2

-What functional department are you part of?

 IT leaders must guide diverse sets of influencers through the next wave of technology investments

 Embracing change is one of the most challenging yet exciting aspects of utilizing new technology.
 However, emerging use cases for technology can arise from anywhere in an organization.
-In fact, our data showed that 69% of influential business functions in North America now sit outside the IT department.
-(3a) This places increased responsibility on IT to help guide and advise the decision-making process owned by powerful non-IT stakeholders - enabling them to rally around a shared vision for their technology outcomes.
-Purchasing responsibility is almost equally shared 3b 52% IT 48% non-IT of technology purchasing decisions are influenced by functions outside the IT department 3a Key takeaways • We are in an era of decentralized technology purchasing decisions, with non-IT functions playing a greater role in determining their company's usage of technology.
+In fact, our data showed that 63% of influential business functions now sit outside the IT department.^(3a) This places increased responsibility on IT to help guide and advise the decision-making process owned by powerful non-IT stakeholders - enabling them to rally around a shared vision for their technology outcomes.
+Purchasing responsibility is almost equally shared ^{3b} 46% non-IT